hydra7hi/project-blueprint/README.md

 A basic user management example with CRUD operations.
 [User README.md](./services/user/README.md)

 - Operation service:
 A basic service for queuing LRO jobs.
-[Operation README.md](./operation/README.md)
+[Operation README.md](./services/operation/README.md)

 # Databases
-Each of the previosly mentioned servcies comes with a postgress database.
+Each of the previously mentioned services comes with a postgresql database.
 More details about it in each services Readme.

 # Tests
 The project contains multiple tests in 4 categories: